-Executive summary
+Executive Summary

-This Explanatory Note (EN) on uncertainty analysis for groundwater aims to provide high-level guidance for non-specialists such as project proponents, decision-makers and regulators who commission, use and/or review groundwater modelling studies.
-It is an Explanatory Note to the IESC Information Guidelines, which are essential prior reading.
-While it is written within the context of coal mining and coal seam gas development, the concepts discussed to make numerical groundwater modelling and uncertainty analysis relevant to decision-makers make the EN also suitable for other resources projects.
+The IESC Information Guidelines are essential prior reading for this Explanatory Note on uncertainty analysis for groundwater, which aims to provide high-level guidance for non-specialists such as proponents and regulators who commission and/or review groundwater modelling studies.
+It focuses on key aspects to make numerical modelling and uncertainty analysis relevant to decision makers, using simple and intuitive concepts.
+Technical background is provided in break out boxes.
+It is also suitable for use by proponents/regulators on other resources projects.
 This IESC Explanatory Note on uncertainty analysis:

-- augments the best practice Australian Groundwater Modelling Guidelines (AGMG; Barnett et al. 2012), which are currently being updated - complements the detailed uncertainty methodologies that are championed by the Groundwater Modelling Decision Support Initiative (GMDSI.org) and are aimed more at technical specialists.
+- augments the best practice Australian Groundwater Modelling Guidelines ('AGMG'; Barnett et al. 2012) that is currently being updated, and - complements the detailed uncertainty methodologies that are championed by the Groundwater Modelling Decision Support Initiative (GMDSI.org) and are aimed more at technical specialists.

-The EN is inspired by the guiding principles on numerical modelling presented by Saltelli et al. (2020) (section 1.2), which make the case that modellers must not be permitted to project more certainty than their models deserve, while decision-makers must not be allowed to offload accountability to models of their choosing.
 This Explanatory Note recognises that each project is unique in its hydrogeology, the hazards associated with development and the constraints on the modelling.
 The strategic guidance provided in this document is therefore designed not to be prescriptive.
-It rather aims at describing guiding principles and information needed in modelling reports such that readers, reviewers and decision-makers can assess whether a groundwater model and uncertainty analysis are fit for purpose.
-Determining whether a groundwater model is fit for purpose should not be based on the AGMG 'confidence classification' scheme.
-This EN defines a groundwater model as fit for purpose when the model results are:
+It rather aims at ensuring that model reports provide the information that readers, reviewers and decision-makers need to decide if the groundwater model and uncertainty analysis are fit-for-purpose.

+Fit-for-purpose means here that the results of the model are:

-Usable
+• Usable

-Relevant to the decision-making process, providing information about the uncertainty in conceptualisations and modelling simulations in a way that allows decision-makers to understand the effects of uncertainty on project objectives and the effects of potential bias.
+relevant to the decision-making process, providing information about the uncertainty in conceptualisations and modelling simulations in a way that allows decision-makers to understand the effects of uncertainty on project objectives and the effects of potential bias.

-• Reliable
+Reliable

-Demonstrate that the range of model outcomes is consistent with the system knowledge and honours historical observations, and provide objective evidence that uncertainties affecting decision-critical predictions of impacts on aquifer resources and dependent systems are not underestimated.
+demonstrate that the range of model outcomes is consistent with the system knowledge and honours historical observations, providing objective evidence that uncertainties affecting decision-critical predictions of impacts on aquifer resources and dependent systems are not underestimated.